-On this basis, the Commission found that there was prima facie proof of the likelihood of recurrence of dumping.
+On this basis, the Commission found that there was prima facie proof of the likelihood of continuation of dumping.

-THE ALLEGATION OF THE LIKELIHOOD OF CONTINUATION OR RECURRENCE OF MATERIAL INJURY
+THE ALLEGATION OF THE LIKELIHOOD OF CONTINUATION OF MATERIAL INJURY

-The Applicant alleged and submitted sufficient evidence to show that the expiry of the anti-dumping duties on the subject products originating in or imported from Germany and the UK would likely lead to the recurrence of material injury to the SACU industry.
+The Applicant alleged and submitted sufficient evidence to show that the expiry of the anti-dumping duties on the subject products originating in or imported from China would likely lead to continuation of material injury to the SACU industry.

-On this basis, the Commission found that there was prima facie proof of the likelihood of the recurrence of material injury if the duties expire.
+On this basis, the Commission found that there was prima facie proof of the likelihood of the continuation of material injury if the duties expire.